crazzfeng/sendcloud-docs/docs/Analysis/mp-monitor.md

 5. Return to Google Postmaster and click "**Verify**"

 <Callout theme="warning">
-  **DNS Propagation**: It may take up to 24 hours for DNS changes to propagate.
+  **DNS Propagation**: DNS changes may take up to 24 hours to propagate.
 You can check propagation status using online DNS checker tools.
 </Callout>

 **Step 3: Grant Access to SendCloud**